Health & Safety

 All three of our stores are open for business with reduced capacity and strict health and safety procedures in place for staff and visitors.

-Prim and Proper is also open in Austin and Plano for dine-in and takeout.
-Tiny Feast will be opening soon.
+Prim and Proper is open in Austin and Plano for dine-in and takeout, while Tiny Feast in New York is open for the same.

 - Our staff are required to wear masks at all times and wash their hands frequently, as well as participate in contactless temperature checks in the morning.